 When is a Croquet season?

-fixtures calendar starts in April and the last event is in
+fixtures calendar starts in Spring and the last event is in

 October.
 Most clubs follow suit, some will decide to play

 longer, depending on the weather.

 so the only cost is your club membership which is not expensive – much less